Launched in 2024, the purpose of the BCC's online directory of UK combinatorialists is to

 I requested a change of details a while ago but haven't heard back.

-You should receive an email to your institutional email address within a week of completing the form.
+If you asked for your entry to be removed, you should receive an email to your institutional email address within a week of completing the form.
 If you haven't received this, please check your spam filter.
-You must confirm your desire to remove/modify your entry by replying to this email.
-Your removal modification request will only be actioned if your confirmation is received (and should be actioned within a week).
-If your old details still appear in the directory and a week has passed since you confirmed your sign-up, please email britishcombinatorics@gmail.com.
+You must confirm your desire to remove your entry by replying to this email.
+Your removal request will only be actioned if your confirmation is received (and should then be actioned within a week).
+If your entry still appears in the directory and a week has passed since you confirmed your wish to be removed, please email britishcombinatorics@gmail.com.

 How will the directory be kept up-to-date?